RandyGaul/cute_framework/docs/graphics/cf_canvas_blit.md

 ## Remarks

-The texture formats of the underlying canvas's must be PIXELFORMAT_DEFAULT.
+The texture formats of the underlying canvas's must be `PIXEL_FORMAT_R8G8B8A8_UNORM`.
 Each u/v coordinate is normalized, meaning a number from 0 to 1.
 This lets the function operate on canvas's of any size.
 To convert a coordinate to a normalized coordinate, simply divide the x/y of your coordinate by the width/height of the canvas.